Intermittent File Encryption in Ransomware: Measurement, Modeling, and Detection: Related research

 \subsection{System‑ and Process‑Level Behavioural Defences}

 Complementary to file–content inspection, a large body of work seeks to identify ransomware \emph{while it runs}, by observing the program’s interactions with the operating system.
 Early approaches focused on sequences of file modification calls and signs of on-the-fly encryption.
-For example, CryptoDrop \cite{cryptodrop2016} and UNVEIL \cite{unveil2016} watch for bursts of file write or rename operations combined with a sudden increase in data entropy of the written content.
+For example, UNVEIL \cite{kharaz2016unveil} watch for bursts of file write or rename operations combined with a sudden increase in data entropy of the written content.
 In these systems, each suspicious file operation (e.g. writing high-entropy data to a file) raises an anomaly score; once the score crosses a threshold (indicating enough damage done), the ransomware process is terminated.

 Later systems move this monitoring into the OS kernel for finer control and data recovery.
-Notably, ShieldFS \cite{shieldfs2017} is a ransomware-aware filesystem driver that intercepts low-level I/O requests (IRPs) and keeps copy-on-write backups of files in real time.
+Notably, ShieldFS \cite{continella2016shieldfs} is a ransomware-aware filesystem driver that intercepts low-level I/O requests (IRPs) and keeps copy-on-write backups of files in real time.
 It continuously learns normal application access patterns, and if a process’s file-access behavior deviates strongly (e.g. many small writes across numerous files in a short time), ShieldFS flags it as ransomware.
 The malicious process’s file operations can then be transparently rolled back using the saved copies.
-A similar idea is RansomBlock \cite{ransomblock2021}, which surgically blocks suspicious file modifications; like ShieldFS, it operates in the kernel to intercept file-system calls and can restore original files once ransomware activity is confirmed.

-Another line of defense targets the encryption APIs themselves.
-Kharraz\emph{etal.}\cite{kharraz2017} observed that most Windows cryptoransomware samples invoke the OS’s built-in CryptoAPI functions (for key generation and encryption) right before writing encrypted data to disk.
-By hooking these cryptographic library calls, a security tool can detect and block ransomware in a deterministic way (since benign processes rarely encrypt hundreds of user files at once).
-This strategy, exemplified by tools like PayBreak, can reliably stop encryption by intercepting calls to CryptoAPI and even escrow the encryption keys for recovery.

-A forth family of defenses plants honeypot objects – files, registry entries, or network shares that should never be altered during normal operations.
+Finally, honeypot object plants are another family of defenses – files, registry entries, or network shares that should never be altered during normal operations.
 The idea is that any modification to these canaries is a clear sign of ransomware.
-The honey files layer in RansomWall \cite {mosli2017ransomwall}, and Windows Defender’s Controlled Folder Access fall in this category.
+The honey files layer in RansomWall \cite {shaukat2018ransomwall}, and Windows Defender’s Controlled Folder Access fall in this category.

-Finally, hypervisor‑level introspection proposes to inspect guest memory pages for high‑entropy buffers being flushed to disk\cite{vinokurov2022virt}; while promising for cloud workloads, such schemes demand specialised hardware support and are currently impractical for commodity endpoints.

 \textbf{Limitations and how we differ.} Behavioural defences react \emph{during} encryption and therefore (i) struggle against \emph{slow‑burn intermittent ransomware} that throttles I/O below anomaly thresholds, (ii) require privileged hooks or kernel drivers that raise deployment barriers, and (iii) often detect only \emph{after} partial data loss.